-The mental health profession categorizes depression as a mood disorder, but also recognizes that its symptoms can vary widely from one person to another.
-It is also accurate to think of depression as a complex problem that can affect many different aspects of the sufferer’s life.
+Depression is characterized as mood disorder and its symptoms can vary widely from one person to another.
+It is as a complex problem that can affect many different aspects of the sufferer’s life.
 It can affect the body, and generate such physical symptoms as insomnia, fatigue, appetite disturbances, diminished sex drive, and anxiety.
 It can affect the mind, interfering with the ability to think clearly, notice and remember details, and make good decisions.
 It can affect emotions, causing feelings of sadness, despair, guilt, worthlessness, and apathy.
-It can affect behavior, leading to alcohol or drug abuse, suicide attempts, and other socially or self-destructive behaviors.
-It can affect interpersonal (social and family) relationships, leading to aggression, withdrawal, or marital and family distress.
+It can affect behavior, leading to such self-destructive practices as alcohol or drug abuse, suicidal ideation, attempted suicide, or worse, suicide itself.
+It often affects interpersonal relationships with family and friends leading to aggression, withdrawal, and/or marital and family distress.

 What are depression’s effects on personal and family life?

 To be depressed is to suffer.
 The hopelessness and helplessness that people experience when they are actively depressed is more than just a frame of mind—it is an entire way of being and can be a vicious circle for the suffer as well as their loved ones.
 The person who is experiencing depression stops trying, they stop caring, and they withdraw from life, which makes them feel even worse.
 If left untreated, their lives will deteriorate, negatively impacting the lives of everyone around them.